Frederisk/fauxpilot-windows/README.md

 - 7z-zstd
     > For Linux, you need zstd instead of this.

-Note that the VRAM requirements listed by `setup.sh` are *total* -- if you have multiple GPUs, you can split the model across them.
+Note that the VRAM requirements listed by `setup.ps1` are *total* -- if you have multiple GPUs, you can split the model across them.
 So, if you have two NVIDIA RTX 3080 GPUs, you *should* be able to run the 6B model by putting half on each GPU.

 ## Support and Warranty